Approach

 Source: Stanford HAI, April 2025

 3. 15% of US worker tasks could be completed significantly faster with LLM access alone.
-With LLM-based software built around them, that number rises to 47-56%.
-The gap between those two numbers is the entire business case for AI consulting.
+With software built around those models, that number rises to 47-56%.
+The gap between those two numbers is the entire case for AI consulting.
 Raw model access is not enough.
 The value is in the systems built around the models.

 Source: a16z, 2025

 4. The US ranks 20th on the AI Adoption Index.
 Singapore is 1st, UAE is 2nd.
 The country that builds most of the world's AI models is not leading in deploying them.
-For PE firms with global portfolios, this means the adoption opportunity at US-based portfolio companies may actually be larger than in certain Asian and Middle Eastern markets.
+For PE firms with global portfolios, the adoption opportunity at US portfolio companies may be larger than at some Asian and Middle Eastern ones.

 Source: a16z, Early 2026

 5. Shopify CEO Tobias Lutke declared that "reflexive AI usage is now a baseline expectation" for all employees.
 Not a suggestion.
-Not a pilot program.
+Not a pilot.
 A baseline expectation.
-When a public company CEO makes AI usage a condition of employment, the adoption curve has moved from "early adopter" to "table stakes."
+When a public company CEO makes AI a condition of employment, adoption has moved from early to required.

 Source: Tobias Lutke, CEO of Shopify, March 2025

 6. 80% of corporate knowledge lives in unstructured formats.
 Emails, PDFs, Slack messages, meeting notes, spreadsheet comments.
-This is the data that AI can now process but that traditional software could not.
-For PE firms, this means the biggest gains are not in structured financial data (which your existing tools already handle).
-The biggest gains are in the 80% of information that currently requires a human to read, interpret, and act on.
+AI can now process all of it.
+Traditional software could not.
+For PE firms, the biggest gains are not in structured financial data your existing tools already handle.
+They are in the 80% of information a human still has to read, interpret, and act on.

 Source: a16z, 2026